wnowak10/Gravity/_posts/data_science/trees_posts/2017-1-5-forests.markdown

 The error rate of the forest drops well below the test error rate for an individual tree, once the number of trees in the forest gets to ~10.

 I was able to recreate the basic setup in R, but with some unexpected results.
-The textbook doesn't delineate the depth of their basic tree, so perhaps that could lead to my errors.
+The full code can be found on github, [here](https://github.com/wnowak10/wnowak10.github.io/blob/master/extra_files/trees_and_forests.R).
 But my basic tree model, constructing using R's rpart package, tends to get around a 20-30% error rate, which is well below what they were finding in in ESL.

 I first generated features using a helpful script from gung on stackoverflow ([link](http://stats.stackexchange.com/questions/38856/how-to-generate-correlated-random-numbers-given-means-variances-and-degree-of) here).